5 Best Budgeting Apps for NZ in 2026 (Tested)

 The contenders

-2. PocketSmith The OG of NZ budgeting.
+The OG of NZ budgeting.
 Founded in Dunedin, PocketSmith offers calendar-based budgeting and forecasting.
 Connects to NZ banks via Akahu.
 The interface is powerful but has a steeper learning curve.
+See our detailed comparison of Steady vs PocketSmith.

 Best for: Detail-oriented planners who like calendar views.